engineeringatwork/br-coding-challenge/README.md

 3. Favorite IDE (Eclipse, IntelliJ, etc)

 ## Instructions for getting it running locally:
-1. Clone the repository or download the zip file.
+1. Clone the repository or download the zip file to a local file and unzip it.
-2. Unzip the folder if you downloaded the zip file.
-3. Bring in the project in your favorite IDE as a Gradle Project or if Windows recognizes gradle on PATH open a command prompt and redirect to the directory that the project was unzipped.
+2. Bring in the project in your favorite IDE as a Gradle Project or if Windows recognizes gradle on PATH open a command prompt and redirect to the directory that the project was unzipped.
-4. Invoke the gradle command 'gradle clean build' to generate the executable jar.
+3. Invoke the gradle command 'gradle clean build' to generate the executable jar.
 You should see a bootJar task get executed which will package the executable jar in the build\libs directory as rocket-coding-challenge-1.0.jar.
-5. From there you can execute 'java -jar rocket-coding-challenge-1.0.jar' where you will see the following output.
+4. From there you can execute 'java -jar rocket-coding-challenge-1.0.jar' where you will see the following output.

 ![boot_screen](https://user-images.githubusercontent.com/26190211/40958165-e74d9706-685d-11e8-924d-18b0e234f383.GIF)